Top China official says Beijing has right to 'step in' to Hong Kong election | The Japan Times

 Zhang also warned the delegation during the annual parliamentary meetings in Beijing that Hong Kong should not allow politics to dominate life in the city.

-He added that it is unfortunate that “street politics” have become a part of everyday life in Hong Kong while neighboring Shenzhen City, in southern China, is catching up economically.
+He added that it is unfortunate that “street politics” have become a part of everyday life in Hong Kong while neighboring Chinese city of Shenzhen, is catching up economically.

 “It is quite possible that Shenzhen can overtake Hong Kong in two years,” Tam cited Zhang as saying.

 Calls to the central government’s Hong Kong and Macau Affairs Office seeking comment went unanswered.
-China’s Foreign Ministry, the only department which regularly answers questions from foreign reporters, declined to comment.
+China’s Foreign Ministry declined to comment.

 The British government said it hopes that following the selection, discussion will resume about progressing to a “more democratic and accountable system of government.”